 The listing, first sniffed out by hardware leaker @momomo_us (opens in new tab) and reported on by VideoCardz (opens in new tab), features clues about the chips' origins in the processors' sSpec (sample-specification) number.
 The "Q" indicates that the chips are Qualification Samples (QS), the kind that Intel sends to OEMs, ODMs and ISVs so they can design their own devices.
 While it's common for one of two of these chips to escape and make their way to online marketplaces early, it's quite shocking that a Taobao seller managed to get its hands on tons of these QS chips.

 The Taobao listing mentions five upcoming Comet Lake desktop processors.
-The Core i5-10400, Core i5-10500 and Core i5-10600K are rumored six-core, 12-thread processors.
+The Core i5-10400, Core i5-10500 and Core i5-10600K are rumored six-core (opens in new tab), 12-thread (opens in new tab)processors.
 The first two conform to a 65W TDP (thermal design power), while the i5-10600K is rated for 95W.